Fudmottin/chatgpt_cli/README.md

 all liability for its use.
 Fudmottin shall have no liability to the user for any damages whatsoever arising out of or related to the use of the software.

-By using this software, you agree to indemnify and hold harmless [COMPANY NAME], its affiliates, directors, officers, employees, agents, and representatives from any and all claims, losses, liabilities, damages, costs, and expenses (including reasonable attorneys' fees) arising out of or related to your use of the software.
+By using this software, you agree to indemnify and hold harmless Fudmottin, its affiliates, directors, officers, employees, agents, and representatives from any and all claims, losses, liabilities, damages, costs, and expenses (including reasonable attorneys' fees) arising out of or related to your use of the software.